Operation Lot: Operation

 Upon rendezvousing with 7th Battalion forces near Kurnub and handing over the trucks meant for that position, the convoy started moving toward Ein Husub.
 This narrow road, today Road 227, including the treacherous Scorpion Pass, was created by the British in 1927 when they were searching the area for natural resources.
 Going down the Scorpion Pass was done at night and by dawn on November 24, the entire convoy had descended from the pass.
 In this section, where falling off the road would be fatal, numerous drivers refused to carry out their mission out of fear.
 At 05:30 early reconnaissance jeeps reached Ein Husub, which still lay abandoned, and the entire convoy was there by 08:30.

 The forces spent the day of November 24 converting the five buildings of the Ein Husub police station into a military base, by building fences and deploying artillery, digging trenches and setting up a radio station.
 Meanwhile, scouting units moved toward Sodom and together with Sodom's soldiers they cleared the mine fields that the same troops had laid in the preceding months in fear of a Transjordanian attack.
 On November 25 the Israelis moved north and linked up with Sodom.
 Future Chief of Staff Mordechai Gur was among the Negev Brigade soldiers and had a chance of meeting his brother Shmuel, who was among those blockaded in Sodom during the war.

 After accomplishing the main objectives, on November 26 the Israeli forces regrouped in order to reconnoiter the area and look for enemy forces, but not engage them.
 Scouting parties left for Safi in Jordan and crossed the border near Ein Husub as well.
-The southernmost scouts moved past the abandoned police station at Ein Weibeh to Ein Ghamr and reached as far as Bir Maliha, about half way to Umm Rashrash and the Red Sea.
+The southernmost scouts moved past the abandoned police station at Ein Weibeh to Ein Ghamr and reached as far as Bir Maliha, about halfway to Umm Rashrash and the Red Sea.
 The scouts were detected by Arab Legionnaires in multiple instances, and retreated as ordered in those situations.
 When a scouting party was returning from Transjordan in the Dead Sea area, the Israeli platoon commander Rafi Meir stepped on an Israeli mine.
 He was eventually airlifted to Jaffa, where he died of his wounds in the Dajani Hospital.